convissor/alis-enhanced/README.md

 For example, the same street may be entered as "US Hwy 9", "[Route] 9", "N Broadway", or "Broadway".

-You can normalize the street names in `standardize-streets.sh`.
+You can normalize the street names in `schema-standardize-streets.sh`.

 Using the Database
 ------------------